evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 - The task directory and setup group commands are not shared across task executions.
-If the restarted task is assigned to a host that is already running the task group but with a different task execution, it's treated like a new task group, so it will clear the task directory and re-run the setup group commands.
+If the restarted task is assigned to a host that is already running the task group but with a different task execution, it's treated like a new task group, so it will run the teardown group commands, clear the task directory, and re-run the setup group commands.

 ### Task Dependencies